 First things first - what exactly is rope drop at Disneyland and how do you do it?
 Disneyland normally opens its park gates about 30 minutes before official park opening time.
 Guests are free to enter the park but are stopped by a rope at a central place in the park before they encounter most ride entrances.

-Guests headed for Frontierland, Adventureland, or Star Wars: Galaxy's Edge stand on the left facing the castle just past Jolly Holiday.
+Guests headed for Frontierland, Adventureland, or Star Wars: Galaxy's Edge stand on the left facing the castle by Jolly Holiday.
+Often there are two ropes on this side, with one located at the Adventureland entrance and the other at Frontierland, but they can kind of look like one big mass of bodies as crowds build.

 At exactly park opening time, Disney cast members count down and then drop this rope.
 Guests then hustle (very) quickly towards their favorite attractions to beat the crowds.